Size and depth of monotone neural networks: interpolation and approximation: An exponential separation between the size of monotone and arbitrary threshold networks

-We now show that monotone networks must be very large to approximate $m$.
-The proof uses the following fact established in~\cite{beimel2006monotone}: \begin{theorem}[{\cite[Theorem 3.1]{beimel2006monotone}}] Let $f$ be a Boolean threshold function with $r$ inputs and non negative weights $w_1, \ldots w_r$ and bias $T$.
+\paragraph{A reduction from monotone circuits to monotone networks} Our aim here is to show that if some $f:\{0,1\}^d\to \NN$ cannot be computed by small monotone circuits, then it cannot be approximated by small monotone networks.
+We show this by demonstrating a reduction from monotone circuits to monotone networks.
+Given a monotone network that approximates $\hat{f}$ in $[0,1]^d$, we show how to construct a monotone circuit of comparable size to calculate $f$.
+The proof uses the following fact established in~\cite{beimel2006monotone}: \begin{theorem}[{\cite[Theorem 3.1]{beimel2006monotone}}] Let $f$ be a Boolean threshold function with $r$ inputs and non-negative weights $w_1, \ldots w_r$ and bias $T$.
 Namely $f(x_1, \ldots x_r)={\bf 1}(w_1x_1+\ldots w_rx_r\geq T)$.
 Then there is a monotone De Morgan circuit (that is, a circuit with AND as well as OR gates, but without NOT gates) computing $f$ with $O(r^k)$ gates, where $k$ is a fixed constant independent of the number of inputs $r$. \end{theorem}

-It follows from Theorem~\ref{thm:beimel} that if there was a monotone network (with threshold gates) of size $e^{o((\log n)^2)}$ approximating $m({\bf p})$, we could replace each gate with a polynomially sized monotone De Morgan circuit entailing a polynomial blowup to the size of the network.
-This construction, in turn, would imply the existence of a monotone De Morgan circuit of size $e^{o((\log n)^2)}$ computing $m$ over Boolean inputs, which would contradict Theorem~\ref{thm:Razborov}.
-We formalize this idea below: \begin{lemma} If $N$ is a monotone threshold network of size $e^{o((\log n)^2)}$, there exists ${\bf p} \in [0,1]^{n \times n}$, such that,
+It follows from Theorem~\ref{thm:beimel} that if there was a monotone network (with threshold gates) of a given size approximating a harmonic extension $\hat{f}$, we could replace each gate with a polynomially sized monotone De Morgan circuit entailing a polynomial blowup to the size of the network.
+This construction, in turn, would imply the existence of a monotone De Morgan circuit of comparable size computing $f$ over Boolean inputs.
+We formalize this idea below: \begin{lemma} Let $f:\{0,1\}^d \to \{0,1,\dots,d\}$, and suppose that any monotone circuit, using only AND and OR gates, which calculates $f$ has size at least $\Omega(\exp(d^\alpha))$, for some $\alpha > 0$.
+Then, there exists an $\alpha' > 0$, such that if $N$ is a monotone threshold network of size $O\left(\exp(d^{\alpha'})\right)$, there exists ${x} \in [0,1]^{d}$, such that,

 \end{lemma}